Tizun71/OceanFin/README.md

 # About OceanFin

-**Autonomous DeFi Navigator for Polkadot**
+**Optimizing Polkadot DeFi Earnings**

-OceanFin is a non-custodial, automated platform that simplifies yield generation across Polkadot (Asset Hub + Hydration).
-No middlemen, no complexity—just smart, data-driven strategies under your full control.
+OceanFin is a non-custodial platform that maximizes your Polkadot DeFi earnings with automated, data-driven strategies—no middlemen, just high-yield opportunities.

 ---